 That “X” factor 2016 taught us that who the candidate is matters.
 How well they communicate online and in person, how comfortable they are in their skin, and how “authentic” they can be are all important factors.

-In 2017, we’d like to target Virginia and possibly North Carolina.
-However we’re willing to invest in good talent wherever it is.
+We’re willing to invest in good talent wherever it is.

 WHO WE ARE